HomeDNS ToolsCERT Lookup

 What is CERT Lookup?

-CERT records store certificate material references in DNS for specific interoperability scenarios.
+CERT records store certificate material or certificate references in DNS for specific interoperability scenarios.
+They were designed to allow DNS-based certificate distribution for protocols like S/MIME, PGP, and IPsec before modern TLS PKI became universal.

 Quick Interpretation Table